nicholasbishop/release-utils-rs/auto-release/README.md

 regular git commit.
 The commit includes bumping the version in `Cargo.toml`, and any updates to `Cargo.lock`, changelog files, etc. The commit is reviewed and merged through the normal pull request process.
-Once merged, a Github Actions ojb runs `auto-release` to actually push the release.
+Once merged, a Github Actions job runs `auto-release` to actually push the release.

 Releasing this way has a couple advantages over local release flows: